What Are Urban Gardens? (Explained)

 Living in the city doesn’t mean you can’t grow some of your own food.
-Even if you have no garden at all, think balconies, windowsills, apartment rooftops or community gardens.
+Even if you have no garden at all, think of balconies, windowsills, apartment rooftops or community gardens.
 They are all potential urban gardens.

 The effort and initial small investment of money and time will pay off in many ways.

 Fresher and better tasting food – food is picked and eaten straight so it doesn’t lose the nutrients

-Healthier food – eating fresh and organic gives you peace of mind that no chemicals are present, even if it’s just few herbs it’s a step forward
+Healthier food – eating fresh and organic gives you peace of mind that no chemicals are present, even if it’s just a few herbs it’s a step forward

 Kinder to the environment – no petrol used to transport the food to the shops, no need to hop in the car for it and no soil is harmed by organic gardening practices

-Saves money – almost “free” compared to organic food form shops
+Saves money – almost “free” compared to organic food from shops

-Educational – kids can learn so much form growing an organic garden (adults too!) and food is more appreciated and less wasted
+Educational – kids can learn so much from growing an organic garden (adults too!) and food is more appreciated and less wasted

 Plants suitable for small urban gardens or containers

 Herbs – the easiest to start with.
 The taste of freshly picked herbs is incomparable to the shop-bought that traveled long distances and spent days in the refrigerators.
 Herbs grow happily in containers or in the garden bed.
 Plant seedlings from the local garden center or directly from seeds – which is more economical.

-Choose herbs you use most in cooking.
+Choose the herbs you use most in cooking.
 Popular are parsley, chives, coriander, basil, thyme, mint.
 Some herbs such as mint, sage, thyme or lemongrass make wonderful herbal teas.
 Pick regularly as it promotes new young shoots and delays flowering.

 Vegetables – lettuce leaves, tomatoes and chilies are all pot-loving veggies.
 Plant them in a container filled with quality potting mix that has at least one hole for drainage.
 You can mix veggies with herbs and the best example of companion growing is a tomato-basil combination.